-Research and development activities are central to our business.
+Research and development activities have been central to our business.
 Product candidates in later stages of clinical development generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage clinical trials.
 To date, we have focused substantially all of our research and development efforts on the development of galeterone.
-We incurred total research and development expenses of \$17.8 million for the six months ended June 30, 2016 and \$16.4 million for the six months ended June 30, 2015.
-If we determine to proceed with the development of galeterone and our other product candidates following the review of the unblinded study data from ARMOR3-SV, we anticipate that we will continue to incur significant research and development expenses as we conduct clinical trials and NDA-enabling activities for galeterone or any future product candidates.
+We incurred total research and development expenses of \$24.0 million for the nine months ended September 30, 2016 and \$24.9 million for the nine months ended September 30, 2015.
+We anticipate that overall research and development in our ARMOR3-SV clinical trial and discontinuation of enrollment in our ARMOR2 expansion trial pending our review of potential paths forward for galeterone and our ARDA program.
+However, if we determine to further develop galeterone, proceed with our ARDA program, or both, following our review of development options, we anticipate that we would continue to incur significant research and development expenses as we conduct clinical trials and NDA-enabling activities for galeterone or future product candidates.

-We recently announced our decision to discontinue ARMOR3-SV, our pivotal Phase 3 clinical trial of galeterone, following the recommendation of the trial's independent data monitoring committee, and we are evaluating our overall clinical development program for galeterone in light of the discontinuation of ARMOR3-SV.
+In July 2016 we announced our decision to discontinue ARMOR3-SV, our pivotal Phase 3 clinical trial of galeterone, following the recommendation of the trial's independent data monitoring committee and ceased enrollment in this trial.
+We are analyzing the unblinded data from the ARMOR3-SV clinical trial to evaluate potential paths forward for galeterone and our ARDA program.
 We cannot determine with certainty the duration and completion costs of any future clinical trials of galeterone, if any, or any future product candidates we develop or if, when, or to what extent we will generate revenue from the commercialization and sale of any of our product candidates that obtain regulatory approval.
 We may never succeed in achieving regulatory approval for any of our product candidates.
 The duration, costs and timing of clinical trials and development of our product candidates will depend on a variety of factors, including: